 - Prior to the start, all participants must register at Landmannalaugar.
 You do that by handing the piece of your bib-number that says "Landmannalaugar" when lining up with your start group.
 Those who fail to do this will be removed from the list of participants and will not participate in the race.

 - A second registration point is at Álftavatn and the third at Emstur.
 To make it possible to verify that all participants have completed the first leg of the race, which runs through the highlands between Landmannalaugar and Hrafntinnusker, it is essential for all participants to report to the Registration Officers, first at Landamannalaugar, then at Álftavatn and then at Emstrur.

 - Any participant who decides to abandon the race must report to one of the Location Officers, stationed at Hrafntinnusker, Álftavatn and Emstrur, and hand in his/her race number.
-Participants who abandon the race remain the responsibility of the organisers and are not allowed to continue on their own from the nearest hut in the area.
+Participants who abandon the race remain the responsibility of the organizers and are not allowed to continue on their own from the nearest hut in the area.
 For security reasons, all participants must respect this rule.

 - Should a participant be missing from the reporting list at Álftavatn or at the finishing line, he or she will be presumed missing.
 The default response to this is to call out a rescue team.